Beside the Mountain

 Silicone popsicles mold filled with fudgesicles.

-Top filling popsicle mold: Place 2 tablespoons of the chocolate mixture in each popsicle mold.
-Place the popsicle molds into the freezer for 2 hours until the chocolate layer is frozen or almost fully frozen.
 Now distribute all the caramel on top of the frozen chocolate layer.
 Place the rest of the chocolate on top of the caramel layer, then add the popsicle sticks.
 Freeze for another 4-8 hours until they are fully frozen.

 A white silicone popsicle mold.

-Side filling popsicle mold: Put the popsicle molds on a tray and insert popsicle sticks.
-Place a big tablespoon of caramel in the bottom of the molds (I like to drizzle it in a few areas).
-Pour in the chocolate mixture until each mold until it’s almost full.
+Pour the chocolate mixture into each mold until it's almost full.
 Now drizzle the rest of the caramel on top.
 Place the popsicle molds into the freezer for 5-8 hours or overnight until fully frozen.

-Tips from my recipe testing
+Tips from Danika's recipe testing

 • Be sure to use premium canned coconut milk for the bext texture.